Welcome to AAPMBF: For our 2026 Changes and Rules. For our FAQs.

 • regularly updating and auditing our storage and data security systems.

-Subject to some exceptions provided by law, you may request access to the information that we hold about you at any time.
-Simply contact us (using the details listed below) in writing to make your request.
-The assessment of this request will be in less than 30 days.
-We always endeavour to meet your request for access if it is reasonable to do so.
-In some circumstances, we may be unable to give you access to certain information.
-If this occurs, we will give you written reasons for this decision when we respond to your request.
-If you have any concerns about the refusal, please see the Dispute Resolution Policy below (Item 11).
+If you have any concerns about the refusal, please see the Internal Dispute Resolution Policy below.
 We will not charge you for lodging a request, but we may charge a reasonable fee for access to some types of information.
 This charge will be limited to the cost of recouping our costs for providing you with the information, for example document retrieval, photocopy, labour and delivery to you.

 Correcting Personal Information